Skip to main content

 Pan con Tomate

-Catalan staple of toasted bread rubbed with ripe tomato, drizzled with olive oil, and sprinkled with sea salt.
-Simple yet perfect, showcasing quality ingredients.
-Breakfast favorite throughout Catalonia and Valencia.
+A Catalan staple: toasted bread rubbed with ripe tomato, drizzled with olive oil, and finished with sea salt.
+It lives or dies on the quality of the tomato and the oil.
+People eat it for breakfast all over Catalonia and Valencia.

 Allergens: